gokhankatar/npmrungame/README.md

-# NpmRunGame 🎮
+# 🎮 npmrungame

 <img src="/app/assets/screenshots/initial_ss.png" alt="NpmRunGame Screenshot" />

 ## Description

-**NpmRunGame** is a full-stack, browser-based online gaming platform built with Nuxt 4 and TypeScript.
+**npmrungame** is a full-stack, browser-based online gaming platform built with Nuxt 4 and TypeScript.
 It provides fast, interactive, and secure experiences for users, supporting multiple games and real-time features.

 Key highlights:
 - Full-stack architecture using **Nuxt 4 (SSR) + TypeScript** for type safety and maintainability.